TonyCui02/TonyCui02/README.md

-### Hi, I'm Tony👋, a software engineering student at the University Of Auckland.
+### Hi, I'm Tony👋, a software engineering student passionate about coding and design.